-During Hoogtij #55, QUARTAIR hosted a special evening with Latvian artists.
-An event that let people catch a glimpse of what the capital Riga and its citizens are, get to know their art, drink their traditional Black Balsam, listen to The Bad Tones and watch the 16 mm short film ’Sound we see: Riga’ where 25 artists capture the vibe of the city.
+During Hoogtij #55, QUARTAIR hosts a special evening with Latvian artists.
+An event that lets people have a glimpse of what the city of Riga and its citizens are.
+During this evening The Hague’s public will meet their art, drink the traditional Black Balsam, listen to Rigan band The Bad Tones and watch the 16 mm short film ‘Sound we see: Riga’ featuring 25 artists of the capital of Latvia.

 The second part of our cultural exchange with Fusion Art Gallery / INAUDITA takes place now Turin, Italy.
-Quartair artists: Harold de Bree, Geeske Harting, Wieteke Heldens, Erik-Jan Ligtvoet, Astrid Nobel, Jessy Rahman, Mike Rijnierse, Ludmila Rodrigues, Pietertje Van Splunter, and Thom Vink opened ‘Talking with Hands’ exhibition on Friday, 9th November 2018.
+With artists: Harold de Bree, Geeske Harting, Wieteke Heldens, Erik-Jan Ligtvoet, Astrid Nobel, Jessy Rahman, Mike Rijnierse, Ludmila Rodrigues, Pietertje Van Splunter, and Thom Vink.

 “See what you know” refereert naar het weten dat voortkomt uit het kijken.
 Het intuïtieve maken is een van de uitgangspunten van het reizende kunstenaarscollectief The Act of Painting.
 In het maken zit het weten.
 Je bent de ruimte die je schildert en je bent de actie die je maakt in het beeld.